-Linear blemish Continuous point blemish on surface layer, very fine, affecting surface texture, but no noticable change in surface topography
+Linear blemish Continuous point blemish on surface layer, very fine, affecting surface texture, but no noticeable change in surface topography

-Indentation Linear indentation in emulsion layer, with noticable variation in surface topography.
+Indentation Linear indentation in emulsion layer, with noticeable variation in surface topography.
 Soft edge, with no loss or break in emulsion.
 Generally shallow

 Gradations of indentations The eye can see a much finer variation than can reasonably be measured, therefore our use of common analogies rather than actual measurements

 - Very fine Extremely narrow, barely visible under close inspection is specular light, as from dust on a non-abrasive surface